miurahr/aqtinstall/docs/cli.rst

    * android_armv7, android_arm64_v8a, android_x86, android_x86_64 for android

-    Use the :ref:`List Qt Command` to list available architectures.
+    Use the :ref:`List-Qt Command` to list available architectures.

 .. option:: --noarchives